mattermost/docs/source/install/mattermost-omnibus.rst

 Can I use a license with Omnibus?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Yes!
-Mattermost Omnibus bundles the E0 Mattermost version, so the enterprise features can be unlocked uploading a license.
+Yes.
+Mattermost Omnibus bundles Mattermost Enterprise Edition, and Enterprise features are unlocked when you purchase and upload a license.

 Can I use an Omnibus server as part of a cluster?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^